How you can win more landlords using data

-Data can help make estate and letting agents more efficient, demonstrate the concrete value that you bring to your customers, and help you make more informed decisions for your business.
+Data can help make estate and letting agents more efficient, demonstrate concrete value to customers, and help you make more informed business decisions.

 How can you use data to demonstrate value to your landlords?
 How can you use this data to improve your performance further?
 Internal data paired with external insights can help you understand how your agency compares to the market - and where to improve to more easily convince landlords why they should choose your agency.

 What insights should you highlight to show the value you bring to landlords?

 Do you know what the average rent is in your local area?
 You'll need to demonstrate this knowledge to show landlords that you're getting a fair price when setting the rent on their property.

 It will also help reassure landlords that you're keeping up to date with the market rates.
 This will become even more important when, under the Renters (Reform) Bill, rent increases will need to be representative of the averages in your area.